saurav498/Java_app_on_aws/README.md

 ## 🌐 Application Access

-- The Java web application is accessible via:
+- The Java web application is accessible via: Load Balancer URL or Your domain purchased from domain registrar